 The Control and Monitor System issues commands to set the parameters of the electronics, to slew and track the antennas and to enable the recording of data.
 It also provides facilities for monitoring a wide range of parameters.
-As part of the GMRT upgrade, the control and monitor system is transitioning to a new Tango based GMRT Control (TGC) system, and the observatory is expected to switch over completely to this new system by Cycle 37.
+As part of the GMRT upgrade, the control and monitor system is transitioning to a new Tango based GMRT Control (TGC) system in a phased manner, and the GMRT will switch over completely to this new system by Cycle 38.

-In practice, the GMRT is controlled by the telescope operator on duty; the responsibility of the user is limited to (1) providing the operator with the observing plan, the settings, and the command file, and (2) ensuring that the data quality is satisfactory.
+In practice, the GMRT is controlled by the telescope operator on duty.
+The responsibility of the user is limited to (1) providing the operator with the observing plan, the settings, and the command file, and (2) ensuring that the data quality is satisfactory.
 In the new TGC system, the format and syntax of the command files will be different from those in the legacy control system.